American Bulldog

 Shelter Adoption

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-American Bulldogs have particular requirements based on their large size, moderate shedding level, and genetic predispositions to hip dysplasia and cherry eye.
+For American Bulldogs, the inputs that matter most are a large frame, a moderate shedding coat, and breed-level risk for hip dysplasia and cherry eye.

 What to Expect

 Prospective American Bulldog owners should know that this large working breed demands an informed approach to nutrition, exercise, and preventive health management.
-Even lower-energy breeds benefit from daily interaction and enrichment.
+Lack of physical activity affects behavior before it affects weight — restlessness and attention-seeking often precede visible fitness changes.

 Preparing Your Home